abhilashjp/lookupapp/docs/how-to-verify/cvr-denmark.md

   <tr><td align="center">CVR Verification on virk website</td></tr>
 </table>

-A successful verifiction of the CVR on the CVR lookup tool will return the following details
+A successful verification of the CVR on the CVR lookup tool will return the following details

 * CVR number
 * Address